 Maybe you and me can have a race outside today.
 We will race from the place where we line up to go into the playground to the place we get out of the playground.
 I will say “on your mark, get set, go!” and whoever wins will get my special treat.

 I hope we can play together outside besides the race, like hide and seek or hopscotch.
 I hope we can get together and play.
 Maybe even sleepover for two nights and I can come to school with you.

-Emilia wrote this letter, last night.
-It’s to her best friend, Beatrix.
+Emilia wrote this letter, a few years ago.
+It was to her then-best friend, Beatrix.
 She labored over all of the words – on a keyboard, because she wanted it ‘to look important’ – asking for help with ‘the spellings’ and making sure that she said everything that she needed to say and that she got every word just right.
 Because she wanted it to be special, for Beatrix.

-I’ve read it a dozen times now if I’ve read it once, and every time, I cry.
-I cry because her love for Beatrix is so simple and so deeply felt.
-I cry because her experience of friendship is so pure.
-I cry because, oh, to have the heart of a seven year old.
+I read it a dozen times if I read it once, and every time, I cried.
+I cried because her love for Beatrix is so simple and so deeply felt.
+I cried because her experience of friendship was so pure.
+I cried because, oh, to have the heart of a seven year old.

 Oh, to view life through the lens of questions like, when shall we play?
 Where shall we race?
 Who shall bring the treats?

 Aristotle distinguished between three forms of friendship, or rather, three bases of friendship: friendship based on utility, friendship based on pleasure, and friendship based on good, or virtue.
 In the first case, friends love one another for what they can do or provide for one another, in terms of what is good for themselves; in the second, friends love one another for the pleasure that they bring to each other, based on what is pleasant for themselves.
 In both, the love is self-facing; the measure of what is good is one’s personal experience – what is good for oneself.